newsguildny/times-tech-guild-sl-2022/slides.md

 Notes:

-- You heard it here first!
-We manually incremented the vote counts as they were read off.
-- The NLRB agent had a stack of hundreds on envelopes and read them out, one by
+- The NLRB agent had a stack of hundreds on envelopes and read them out, one by one, holding them up to the camera to show them off
-  one:
   - YES, YES, NO...
-- and held them up to the camera to show them off
 - the vote count process is a bit complicated, because both we and mgmt have the option to contest ballots...but at the end of the day we needed 50%+1 yes votes out of the total submitted ballots